Red-capped robin-chat: Description

 The red-capped robin-chat is a relatively large species of robin-chat with a length of 15.5 to 19 cm.
 The adults have an orange-rufous head, face, breast and belly with a large dark eye.
-The overall appearance of the head is of anplain face with the dark eye in its centre.
+The overall appearance of the head is of a plain face with the dark eye in its centre.
 The wings and upperparts of the body are dusky and these contrast with the dark central and bright orange outer tail feathers.
-The juveniles are a mottled dark brown with rufous-brown spots on the head.The upper and underparts have rufous spots, these become larger towards the belly.
+The juveniles are a mottled dark brown with rufous-brown spots on the head.
+The upper and underparts have rufous spots, these become larger towards the belly.

 Subspecific variation

 The above applies to the nominate subspecies, C. n. natalensis.
 The subspecies C. c. intensa is similar to the nominate but the crown and nape are a brighter reddish colour, with no olive tones, and is slightly paler orange-rufous on the head and underparts.
 The subspecies C.c. larischii has slightly darker upperparts than the nominate, particularly on the crown and nape and has a lightly shorter tail.